Sexual cannibalism: Male sexual cannibalism

 Although females often instigate sexual cannibalism, reversed sexual cannibalism has been observed in the spiders Micaria sociabilis and Allocosa brasiliensis.
 In a laboratory experiment on M. sociabilis, males preferred to eat older females.
 This behavior may be interpreted as adaptive foraging, because older females have low reproductive potential and food may be limited.
 Reversed cannibalism in M. sociabilis may also be influenced by size dimorphism.
 Males and females are similar in size, and bigger males were more likely to be cannibalistic.
 In A. brasiliensis males tend to be cannibalistic in between mating seasons, after they have mated, gone out of their burrows to search for food, and left their mates in their burrows.
 Any females they cross during this period likely have little reproductive value, so this may also be interpreted as adaptive foraging.
 It has also been observed in the crab Ovalipes catharus.
 Reversed sexual cannibalism is also observed in a snake species called Malpolon monspessulanus, commonly known as Montpellier snakes.
 This behavior may occur due to their opportunistic feeding habits, lack of availability of prey, or competition for resources among the individuals of the species.
 As this species exhibits male-biased sexual dimorphism, it is easier for male Montpellier snakes to attack and cannibalize the females.
 Male cannibalism might also be triggered by the refusal to mate by female M. monspessulanus.
+A rare case of mutual sexual cannibalism between both males and females occurs among some wood-feeding cockroaches.

 Monogamy

 Males in these mating systems are generally monogamous, if not bigynous.
-Since males of these cannibalistic species have adapted to the extreme mating system, and usually mate only once with a polyandrous female, they are considered monogynous.
+Since males of these cannibalistic species have adapted to the extreme mating system and usually mate only once with a polyandrous female, they are considered monogynous.